mohitsriv/Notepad/_posts/2015-12-18-new-tech-and-new-content.md

 As part of taking the blog out of hibernation, I updated the technology that powers this blog.
 The goal was to pick a technology stack I am less familiar with.
 I've migrated the blog engine from WordPress + MySQL to [Jekyll](https://jekyllrb.com/) hosted on [Microsoft Azure App Service](https://azure.microsoft.com/en-us/services/app-service/).
-I author my posts on [GitHub](http://github.com/mohitsriv/Blog) in Markdown and then use [Travis CI](https://travis-ci.org/) to automate testing, building and publishing to Azure.
+I author my posts in Markdown, mostly using Visual Studio Code as my editor.
+I then push the posts to [GitHub](http://github.com/mohitsriv/Blog) and have setup [Travis CI](https://travis-ci.org/) to subsequently automate testing, building and publishing to Azure from GitHub when a commit is detected.
 I am quite satisifed with the whole workflow and plan to share the details in an upcoming post.

 # Content changes